 But I recently asked the SLP Instagram community why they love using digital activities, and WOW.
 I related to several responses, but some were pretty eye-opening!
 Without further ado, check out all the ways that SLPs find technology to be beneficial!

-Haul around less things.
+Haul around fewer things.

 Many SLPs work out of multiple rooms and buildings.
 Of course, many even travel to each child's home, school, or daycare.
 And toting around a trunk load of toys is not the preferred use of car space... or energy.
 A single device, loaded with tons of digital activities, is so much less cumbersome and more portable.